The Joy of

 Is it unfair?
 Should we worry about increasing inequality?
 To some degree, concerns about fairness involve value judgments that we are free to reject.
 For example, many would argue that those who work harder should "fairly" earn more than those who choose to loaf; that equality of opportunity is more important than equality of outcomes.
 While many economists would agree with this notion, opportunities themselves are quite skewed in America.
 Where one starts in life is critically important to where one ends up.
 In fact, it is more difficult for someone who starts in a low-income family in the U.S. to escape poverty than it is in many other countries.
 We like to think that America is the land of opportunity, but the data suggest otherwise.
 It is easier to achieve the American Dream in Canada or Australia or France or Germany or Japan or Sweden than it is in America.

-Inequality from any cause can breed a variety of problems.
-Several scholarly studies link inequality to social instability and conflict10 while others find that it inhibits the development of human capital (especially for those at the bottom of the income distribution) and, therefore, leads to slower economic growth.11 For example, Golden and Katz maintain that much of the U.S. success during the 20th century resulted from our early provision of free public education to all children.12 Inequality also seems to increase the number births to unwed teenage girls.
+Inequality can breed other problems as well.
+Several scholarly studies link inequality to social instability and conflict.12 Inequality also seems to increase the number births to unwed teenage girls.
 Apparently those stuck at the bottom rungs of the distribution see little chance of economic advancement and, as a result, see no reason to stay in school and develop their human capital.
 For such girls, early childbearing becomes the path of choice.13

 Finally, inequality can create health problems as well.
 Some biologists contend that inequality can lead to chronic stress that, in turn, can lead to hormonal imbalances damaging to both the brain and the immune system.
 Inequality also has been linked a drop in the secretion of hormones associated with interpersonal trust and bonding.
 If these views prove to be correct, we could be heading for a meaner and sicker society.14